November 2023 – 11 March 2025

 Go is compiled, statically typed, concurrent, imperative, with OOP support, high-level programming language.
 Go has been developed and supported by Google, and version 1 has been released in 2012

-Motaz Abdel Azeem, I have graduated at Sudan university of science and technology in 1999, and I was developed using Delphi, then Java and now Go language.
+My name is Motaz Abdel Azeem, and I graduated at Sudan University of Science and Technology in 1999, and I have been using using Delphi and Object pascal for long time, then Java and now Go language.
 I have written many books for programming languages: Object Pascal, Java (an Arabic book) and now Go.
-I’m founder of Code for Computer software (code.sd)
+I’m a founder of Code for Computer software (code.sd)

-There are many reasons why I wrote this book, first I need to study again Go language in more academic way, and cover most of language details that I didn’t used in production.
+There are many reasons that why I’m writing this book: First I need to study again Go language in more academic way, and to cover most of language details including that I didn’t used in production.
 Also to receive feedback from readers and reviewers for our methodology of using Go.
-Also this book is written to help spread - the good language - Go and add more learning books as our contribution to community and as pay-back after our benefit using Go.
-Also this book could be a guide and introduction for our new developers whom join Code.sd, to understand why we have choose Go over other languages, and our standard way of using it.
+Also this book is written to assist to spread - the good language - Go and add more learning books as our contribution to community and as pay-back after our benefit of using Go.
+Also this book could be a guide and introduction for our new developers whom join Code.sd, to understand why we have choose Go over other languages, and to teach them in fast track to your methodology of using Go.

 This books is licensed under Creative Commons